cuba-platform/admin-tools-addon/README.md

 ![generate-scripts-dialog](img/gen_scripts_dialog.png)

 After that, SQL scripts of the specified type are generated for the found entities.
-If there are no results found, then the following notification appears: 'No data found'.
+If there are no results found, then the system shows a corresponding notification: 'No data found'.

 ## Auto Import

-AutoImport can be used for preconfiguring a server and transferring data among servers.
+The AutoImport subsystem is designed to preconfigure servers and transfer data among servers.
 The process is launched automatically during the server start/restart.

-For importing data, specify a path to a zip-archive in the configuration file.
-If an archive with the same name has already been processed, then it is skipped.
+For importing data, specify a path to a zip-archive in a configuration file.
+If an archive with the same name has already been processed, then it is not considered by the system and skipped.

 The component comprises ready-made solutions for importing security roles and access groups.
-The 'Export as ZIP' and the 'Export as JSON' buttons allows generating files containing the required data about security roles or access groups.
-The user can export project entities to a zip-archive or json using Entity Inspector.
+The __Export as ZIP__ button allows generating archives containing the required data about security roles or access groups.
+The user can export project entities to a zip-archive or json using Entity Inspector (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).

-There is a class-processor responsible for file processing that can be implemented as a bean or a simple java-class.
-If necessary, the user can specify a custom implementation of the processor for any entity within a project by applying the AutoImportProcessor interface.
+A class-processor is responsible for file processing and can be implemented as a bean or a simple java-class.
+If necessary, you can provide a custom implementation of a processor for any entity within a project by applying the AutoImportProcessor interface.

 ### Creating a custom import processor

-To create a custom processor, the following steps should be taken:
+To create a custom processor, the next steps should be taken:

 1. Create a class that implements the AutoImportProcessor interface
    ```java